 Today Google and Amazon provide countless corporations with cloud-based infrastructure solutions to achieve a greater level of efficiency and optimization.
 Yet government remains stuck in the physical realm, dependent on flesh-and-blood politicians.
 To confront the challenges of political gridlock, bureaucratic corruption, and unreliable officials, experimental philosopher Jonathon Keats is developing Democracy-as-a-Service, which augments principles as old as the Founding Fathers with 21st century computer science and biotechnology.
 In the tradition of The Great Exhibition of 1851, where one of the earliest automated voting systems was first displayed, Keats will showcase his new balloting system at the 2017 Emerge Festival.

 What happens when we combine ancient divination techniques with contemporary scenario planning and forecasting methods?
 Use our specially designed card decks inspired by the 17th century Tarot of Marseille, American cultural mythos, and our School for the Future of Innovation in Society interests, and creatively engage with old and new ways of inventing and imagining futures.
 Discuss science, technology, and various public issues, hopes and dreams with our 21st century SFIS Tarot deck.
 Reimagine the future of the American Dream with American Dream Tarot cards and create new dreams to share with friends and strangers alike.
 Design the future of jobs oracle and speculative food scenarios in the workshops.
-Prototype with microfluidics and various circuits to create your cards about the future following our documentation at https://21centurytarot.tumblr.com/.
+Prototype with microfluidics and various circuits to create your cards about the future following our documentation at futureparlor.tumblr.com

 Award-winning documentary, Fixed: The Science/Fiction of Human Enhancement, explores the social implications of human augmentation.
 Haunting and humorous, poignant and political, Fixed rethinks “disability” and “normalcy” by exploring technologies that promise to change our bodies and minds forever.
 Whose Future?
 The Promise and Perils of Human Gene Editing examines the use of CRISPR/Cas9.
 This documentary film is a work in progress with generous support from Arizona State University.

-Paradise Lost: Transfix at the Salton Sea is a roaming site-specific atmospheric performance that merges video projections and live performance, transforming the ASU campus into a poetic, theatrical landscape.
-Using hand-held projectors, the performers project quotes from Frankenstein and photographs of Transfix taken at the Salton Sea—an abandoned resort town in California that was once a thriving destination but is now a toxic environmental disaster.
-The haunting text and images form a visual essay that offers stark reminders of the causes and consequences of the boom and bust economy.
-Connecting to the story of 1816 and the ‘Year Without Summer’ when Mary Shelley began writing the novel, Paradise Lost: Transfix at the Salton Sea imagines a desolate world of perpetual summer.
+Paradise Lost: Transfix at the Salton Sea is a roaming site-specific atmospheric performance that merges video projections and live performance.
+Transfix is an interactive, silent performance that will transform the ASU campus into a poetic theatrical landscape.
+Using hand-held projectors, the performers will project images of Transfix at the Salton Sea—an abandoned resort town in California—once a thriving destination, now a toxic environmental disaster.
+The photographs are a collaboration between my company Vessel and professional photographer Chris Loomis, who took over 600 images with real film and five different cameras.